5jt/dyalog-cookbook/manuscript/Appendix-04_Development-environment.md

  :EndFor
 ~~~

-What this handler does depends on what extension the file has:
+What this handler will do depends on what extension the file has:

 * For `.dyalog` it writes a SALT load statement to the session.